phillipsar2/poa_genome/README.md

 # A happy accident: a novel turfgrass reference genome

-Workflow for the phylogenetic species validation, analysis of genetic diversity, and evaluation of population strucutre of the *Poa pratensis* population panel.
+Workflow for the phylogenetic species validation, analysis of genetic diversity, and evaluation of population structure of the *Poa pratensis* population panel.

 Analyses are partially implemented as a Snakemake workflow (https://snakemake.readthedocs.io/en/stable/index.html).

-There are three groups of analyses:
+There are three groups of analyses broken into seperate rule files:
 1. Generating consenus gene sequencing for *Poa* species confirmation
 2. Population genetics of the *Poa* population panel
 3. Determining ploidy of the *P. pratensis* genome